Cranapple/LesionSegmentation/README.md

 **segmentDicom.py** - File used to run the model on a standalone image.
 Takes in a dicom image filepath as the first argument and displays images of the predicted segmentation.

-**segmentImage.py** - Script used to observe data examples, run test predicitons, and calculate overall evaluation measures.
+**segmentImage.py** - Script used to observe data examples, run test predictions, and calculate overall evaluation measures.

 **train\<model>.py** - Files used to train models and generate tensorboard outputs.